Iggosav/manual_testing_portofolio/Final Project/README.md

 ## 1.2 Test Monitoring and Control

-Regular tests status reports will be generated to reflect testing progress and identify new project risk for mitigation.
+Regular tests status reports will be generated weekly to reflect testing progress and identify new project risk for mitigation.

 ## 1.3 Test Analysis
 The testing process will be executed based on the above requirements for the Dependents module.
 The following test conditions were found: